 When it’s in play, the Kimchi Premium is bad for South Koreans who pay more for their Bitcoin, but good for arbitrageurs who buy low elsewhere and sell high on Korean Bitcoin exchanges.

 “Traders could buy Bitcoin in another market, say the US, then transfer them to a Korean Bitcoin exchange, sell them for Korean won, and convert the won to US dollars for an instant profit,” wrote the researchers.

-Sam Bankman-Fried, the CEO of crypto exchange FTX, reportedly moved $25 million a day by moving money through Japan to make the most of a similar arbitrage opportunity.
+Sam Bankman-Fried, the former CEO of the former crypto exchange FTX, reportedly moved $25 million a day by moving money through Japan to make the most of a similar arbitrage opportunity.

 The Kimchi Premium has persisted since the publication of the paper.
 In April 2021, when Bitcoin soared to a new all-time high, the Kimchi Premium was as high as 22%, according to data from CryptoQuant.

 For those that are unsure what Bitcoin is, let alone the Kimchi Premium, here’s a brief primer to keep you in the loop.

 Bitcoin is a decentralized cryptocurrency that runs on a distributed database called a blockchain.
 Unlike regular cash, which is minted and controlled by a central bank, Bitcoin is entirely virtual and controlled by an autonomous network of computers run by anonymous entities around the world.
 You can help the Bitcoin network by “mining” it with powerful computers and earn Bitcoin as a reward for doing so.